Nico González renews until 2024 with Barça: clause of 500 million

 The 19-year-old Barça B footballer from Galicia signed his new contract this Wednesday with President Joan Laporta at the Camp Nou offices.
 The termination clause will be 500 million euros, as explained by the culé team.
 The interior Nico González arrived at the formative football of FC Barcelona at the age of 11 from Montañeros de La Coruña.
 Since then his progression has been spectacular, according to his club.

-He has gone through all the categories of the Barça youth squad and made his debut in the subsidiary at the age of 17 under the guidance of García Pimienta in the last game of the 2018/19 season at CD Castellón.
-The 2019/20 season was a starter in all six UEFA Youth League matches and was called up with the subsidiary to compete for promotion for Second Division A.
+He has gone through all the categories of the Barça youth academy and made his debut in the subsidiary at the age of 17 under the guidance of García Pimienta in the last game of the 2018/19 season at CD Castellón.
+The 2019/20 season was a starter in all six UEFA Youth League matches and was called up with the subsidiary to contest the promotion for Second Division A promotion.

 Barça youth players: the 25 most valuable players in La Masía